 - Prioritize goals and strategies in community nutrition programs.

-This course has been re-developed over the summer of 2019.
+This course was updated in the summer of 2019.
 It was created with extensive input from dietetic educators, public health practitioners, and dietetic students.
-Dietitians of Canada gratefully acknowledges the original funding support for this project from the Public Health Agency of Canada (PHAC).
+Dietitians of Canada gratefully acknowledges the original funding support for this project from the Public Health Agency of Canada.